Where Is Elle Kari and What Happened to Noriko-san?: Africa! Sia Lives on Kilimanjaro

-On August 5, 2016, the film Africa!
-Sia Lives on Kilimanjaro (Hebrew סיאה הילדה מאפריקה) was published.
+Africa!
+Sia Lives on Kilimanjaro (Hebrew סיאה הילדה מאפריקה) was released on August 5, 2016.
 In the film the director Shargal drove again to the Astrid Lindgren archive in Stockholm.
-She talked to Astrid Lindgren's daughter Karin Nyman to learn more about Anna Riwkin-Brick and her books.
-However, Karin Nyman could not tell Shargal much about her.
-At a screening of Where Is Elle Kari and What Happened to Noriko-san? a member of the audience said that she had the name and email address from "Sia" from Sia lives on Kilimanjaro.
-The e-mail address turned out to be wrong, but Shargal managed to find Sia, who is actually called Erica Malekia, anyhow.
-Shargal met Erica Malekias family and found out more about their culture and their lives in Tanzania.
+She talked to Astrid Lindgren's daughter Karin Nyman to learn more about Anna Riwkin-Brick and her books, but Karin Nyman could not tell Shargal much about her.
+At a screening of Where Is Elle Kari and What Happened to Noriko-san? a member of the audience said that she had the name and email address from "Sia" from Sia Lives on Kilimanjaro.
+The e-mail address turned out to be wrong, but Shargal managed to find Sia, who is actually called Erica Malekia.
+Shargal met Erica Malekia's family and found out more about their culture and their lives in Tanzania.

 Where Is Lilibet the Circus Child and What Happened in Honolulu?

-On October 20, 2017, Where Is Lilibet the Circus Child and What Happened in Honolulu?
-(Hebrew: איפה לילבס ילדת הקרקס ומה קרה בהונולולו?) was released.
-Once again Shargal tried to find more protagonists of the Children's Everywhere series in the Astrid Lindgren Archive Stockholm.
-There she found out that Lilibet from Lilibet, circus child, had performed in a circus called Cirkus Scott.
+Where Is Lilibet the Circus Child and What Happened in Honolulu?
+(Hebrew: איפה לילבס ילדת הקרקס ומה קרה בהונולולו?) was released on October 20, 2017.
+Once again Shargal tried to find more protagonists of the Children's Everywhere series in the archive of Astrid Lindgren in Stockholm.
+There she found out that Lilibet from Lilibet, Circus Child, had performed in a circus called Cirkus Scott.
 Shargal visited the circus, but the circus director did not know Lilibet.
 He later promised Shargal to try to find out more about the girl.
 In the meantime Shargal met Eva Brick, the niece of Anna Riwkin-Brick.
 She found out more about the family and life of the photographer Anne Riwkin-Brik.
-She discovered that Anna Riwkin-Brick had flown to Hawaii with her sister Eugénie Söderberg to create a photo book about the girl Mokihana (Mokihana lives in Hawaii).
+She discovered that Anna Riwkin-Brick had flown to Hawaii with her sister Eugénie Söderberg to create a photo book about the girl Mokihana (Mokihana Lives in Hawaii).
 Immediately Shargal flew to Hawaii to find that girl.
 At first, her search was unsuccessful, but then she met an elderly gentleman who knew the book and reported that Anna and her sister lived in Hawaii for several months and his son was also photographed for the photo book.
-The search near Mokihana turned out to be more difficult than expected.
-But shortly before her departure Shargal managed to meet her.
+The search near Mokihana turned out to be more difficult than expected, but shortly before her departure Shargal managed to meet her.
 Shargal came from Hawaii directly to Sweden, where she learned the name of Lilibet and her father.
 In addition, she came in contact with Lilibets half-brother.
 She learned that Lilibet is actually called Ingrid Heinrich and now lives in Bussum, Holland.
 Shargal visited her in Holland.
 Ingrid Heinrich told Shargal about her work with Astrid Lindgren and Anna Riwkin-Brick, as well as her life in the circus.